The CfP is now closed.

 Read more up-to-date information about the format here:

-For DH Benelux 2021 we welcome proposals for contributions suitable for a hybrid format, specifically (1) research papers; (2) panels; and (3) digital posters.
+For DH Benelux 2021 we welcome proposals for contributions suitable for an online format, specifically (1) research papers; (2) panels; and (3) digital posters.

 Abstracts should clearly state the title and name and affiliation of the authors and presenters, if you have one please include your twitter username too.
 Also indicate for which presentation category (or categories) and thematic strand you are submitting your proposal.
 The word length is dependent on the proposal you submit, see details below.
 References and/or bibliography are excluded from the word count.
 Proposals may contain graphics and illustrations.